Co-Fired Piezoelectric Actuators, 4.6 µm to 20.0 µm Travel

 Integration

-Our PC4 Series Piezo Stacks are compatible with hemispheres and end cups to minimize internal stress when mounting.
+Our PC2FL and PC4 Series Piezo Stacks are compatible with hemispheres and end cups to minimize internal stress when mounting.
 Please refer to the info icons (info icon) below for item-specific compatibility.
-To mount the PC4 series piezo stacks and attach hemispheres and end cups, we recommend using an epoxy that cures at 80 °C (176 °F) or below, such as our 353NDPK or TS10 epoxies or Loctite® Hysol® 9340.
+To mount the PC2FL and PC4 series piezo stacks and attach hemispheres and end cups, we recommend using an epoxy that cures at 80 °C (176 °F) or below, such as our 353NDPK or TS10 epoxies or Loctite® Hysol® 9340.
 When interfacing a mechanical load with the piezoelectric actuator, it is important to center the mechanical load on the actuator's end face to avoid applying a torque that could damage the actuator.
 Additionally, the piezoelectric actuator should be interfaced with an external load such that the induced force is directed along the actuator's axis of displacement.
 If the actuator is incorporated into a design that calls for a preload, it is recommended that the preload does not exceed 50% of the specified blocking force.
 Please refer to the Operation tab above for more information.

 The green lead on the piezoelectric actuator must be connected to the high side of the voltage source used to drive the actuator.
 Do not drive the piezoelectric actuator with a reverse bias voltage, as this could destroy the device.
 Piezoelectric actuators should not be used in liquid, in the presence of combustible gases or liquids, or cleaned with organic solvents.